georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A traffic citation is an official summons issued by a law enforcement official to an offending road user.

 Traffic citations and traffic tickets appear to be similar and are used interchangeably.
-Georgia traffic citations are a summons for the accused to appear before a court, while a traffic ticket can be resolved without a court appearance.
+However, Georgia traffic citations are a summons for the accused to appear before a court, while a traffic ticket can be resolved without a court appearance.
 Drivers may receive a traffic ticket for a first or second-time offense and receive a citation after receiving multiple tickets.

 How Do I Pay a Traffic Ticket in Georgia?